Rock Island Line (song): History

-The earliest known version of "Rock Island Line" was written in 1929 by Clarence Wilson, a member of the Rock Island Colored Booster Quartet, a singing group made up of employees of the Chicago, Rock Island and Pacific Railroad at the Biddle Shops freight yard in Little Rock, Arkansas.
-The lyrics to this version are largely different from the version that later evolved and became famous, with verses describing people and activities associated with the yard.
+Clarence Wilson, a member of the Rock Island Colored Booster Quartet made the earliest known written transcription of "Rock Island Line" in 1929.
+That singing group was made up of employees of the Chicago, Rock Island and Pacific Railroad at the Biddle Shops freight yard in Little Rock, Arkansas.
+The lyrics to this version are largely different from the version that later became famous, as explained below.

-The first audio recording of the song was made by folklorist and musicologist John A. Lomax at the Tucker, Arkansas prison farm on September 29, 1934.
+The first audio recording of the song was made by folklorist and musicologist John A. Lomax at the Tucker, Arkansas prison farm on September 29, 1934 (sometimes identified as "Kelly Pace and Prisoners").
 Lead Belly accompanied Lomax to the prison.
-This version retains some lyrical features of the 1929 version, but also features key elements of the "classic" version.
-A similar version was recorded by Lomax in October 1934 at Cummins State Farm prison in Lincoln County, Arkansas, performed by a group of singers led by Kelly Pace.
+Lomax had discovered Lead Belly in a prison in Louisiana and helped win his release, but the relationship between them was trying.
+John Lomax's son, Alan Lomax, helped Lead Belly become established as a musician after Lead Belly made his recording of a longer, narrative version of the song in 1937, which is the version that was most often covered by other musicians.
+Lead Belly's version retains some lyrical features of the 1929 version, but also features the narrative.
+Lomax recorded a version similar to the 1929 version in October 1934 at Cummins State Farm prison in Lincoln County, Arkansas, performed by a group of singers led by Kelly Pace, who recorded the inmates of the Arkansas Cummins State Farm prison in 1934.

-The Penguin Book Of American Folk Songs, compiled and with notes by Alan Lomax, published in 1964, includes "Rock Island Line" with the following footnote:
+The Penguin Book Of American Folk Songs, compiled and with notes by Alan Lomax, published in 1964, includes "Rock Island Line" with the following footnote, however, the "facts" conflict with those from other sources, and are believed to be inaccurate- For example, Kelly Pace could not have composed the song: